opendocsg/slw-judgments-backfill/2011_SGCA_5/report.md

 Pang accepted that these statements had been given voluntarily and her counsel did not object to the admission of the same at the trial.

 71     It is noteworthy that the veracity of these three statements was not challenged.
 It is trite law that the Court may draw adverse inferences from an accused person’s omission to mention his/her defence on arrest – including the fact that such silence arose from a realisation of guilt.
-In _Lee Lye Hoe_ v _PP_ [2000] SGCA 55, this court made the following observations (at [50]) with regard to the appellant’s failure to give an explanation as to how she had come to be in possession of a large amount of opium:
+In _Lee Lye Hoe_ v _PP_ <span class="citation">[2000] SGCA 55</span>, this court made the following observations (at [50]) with regard to the appellant’s failure to give an explanation as to how she had come to be in possession of a large amount of opium:

  It is telling that when W/Insp Jenny Tan questioned her in the flat, the appellant remained silent when asked why she had brought the opium into her house.
 She claimed to have been confused and frightened and that it did not occur to her to exculpate herself in any way nor did she wish to implicate anyone.
 Subsequently however, when her investigation statements were taken, the

  appellant again failed to tell the whole truth about Henry Tan's involvement with the drugs as well as his earlier dealings with her family, preferring instead to fudge his identity.
 Bearing in mind the fact that the opium had been found in the appellant's bedroom and that she had admitted having brought them into her flat from outside, one would have expected the appellant to have attempted to explain and exonerate herself in the face of the extremely compelling evidence against her.
 The many instances of her failure to do so, when taken collectively, clearly fortified the inference that the appellant was in some way involved with the opium.[emphasis added]

-72     In _Lai Chaw Won v PP_ [1999] SGCA 29, the accused was convicted of trafficking heroin.
+72     In _Lai Chaw Won v PP_ <span class="citation">[1999] SGCA 29</span>, the accused was convicted of trafficking heroin.
 In his conditioned statement, he failed to mention his defence that he thought that he was carrying Viagra.
 This court held that the trial judge was correct to have drawn an adverse inference from the accused’s omission and held at [40]:

  Likewise, it did nothing for the appellant’s credibility that he did not, in any of the statements to the police, tell them that he thought that the goods were Viagra or sex stimulants.
 Counsel’s assertion that the judge erred in drawing an adverse inference against the appellant and had not adequately considered the appellant’s reasons for not stating his belief therefore contained no merit.
 The judge had clearly considered the appellant’s reasons but had found them insufficient and unbelievable.
 The appellant said that he was suffering from an inferiority complex at the time and that since the investigating officer were laughing at him for saying that he did not know that the drugs were heroin, he thought that it was no point stating his belief that the drugs were Viagra.
 As pointed out by the trial judge, someone facing a capital charge would hardly be likely to let his inferiority complex get in the way of attempting to clear his name.
 As such, the learned judge quite justifiably drew the conclusion that the appellant’s alleged misapprehension about the goods and the specifics of the matter were concocted after he had had enough time to think about the matter.
 This is so even in the light of the appellant’s s 122(6) statement in which he denied knowing that the goods were heroin.
 The appellant could only support this bare assertion after he had more time to think about things.[emphasis added]